1ravi48/Weather-App-Using-Vanilla-JS/README.md

         Assign url to variable
         Write async/await fetch function

-Ticket 3
+Ticket 3a
     Create functions to locate the relevant data and display in the DOM Locate element on the DOM
-        Replace text.content with matching data from API Repeat for:
+        Repeat for:
         Temperature
         Weather Type
         Wind Speed
         Sunrise/Sunset
         Add Date

+Ticket 3b
+    Replace text.content with matching data from AP

 Ticket 4
     Style the elements on the page